 Before we get started, don’t be intimidated by the word “Cajun” in reference to food.
 Many people have the mistaken impression that Cajun cooking is all about seeing how high you can get on the Scoville heat scale.
 That is inherently untrue.
-Although some dishes, like sauce piquante and boiled crawfish, will definitely leave your mouth tingly, the overwhelming majority of Cajun and Creole cooking is more about intense flavor versus intense heat.
+Although some dishes, like sauce piquante and boiled crawfish, will definitely leave your mouth tingly, the overwhelming majority of Cajun and Creole cooking is more about intense flavor versus intense heat, and that is especially true for fried turkey.
 When talking about a Cajun-style deep-fried turkey, the description is more about the cooking method than the seasoning.
 In fact, this blogger lives in south Louisiana and regularly fries turkeys for Thanksgiving or Christmas, and we like to try different flavor profiles.
 A family favorite is one we call the “Casian” Turkey (which is Cajun-fried, but marinated and rubbed with Asian flavors).

-You will need a 30-quart fryer, a propane burner, a meat thermometer, a turkey rack (which goes inside the bird), and a turkey lifter (which hooks to the rack to lift it).
+You will need to equip your outdoor kitchen with a 30-quart fryer, a propane burner, a meat thermometer, a turkey rack (which goes inside the bird), and a turkey lifter (which hooks to the rack to lift it).
 You can buy the full setup online from Academy, Walmart, or other big-box stores.
 Next you will need about 3 gallons of peanut oil, which is the best choice for frying turkey because it has a high flash point (less likely to catch fire), high smoke point (ensures good flavor), and can be used multiple times before disposal — in case you’re frying more than one.
-In Louisiana, neighbors often like to get together and take turns using the oil.
-Basically, men love to cook when there’s danger involved, and there’s an excuse to get together and drink a little beer.
+In Louisiana, neighbors often like to get together and take turns using the oil, especially since that much peanut oil can get pricey.
+Also, men love to cook when there’s danger involved, plus there’s an excuse to get together and drink a little beer.
 If you’re making an event out of it and frying multiple turkeys, you may need a little extra oil.

 Your turkey should be no more than 14 lbs.
 If you have a lot of people to feed, you can fry more than one and can even experiment with different flavor profiles for each.
 Make sure every turkey is completely thawed.
 This is very important.
 Frying a frozen turkey is VERY dangerous.
 The ice reacts with the hot oil in an explosive manner.
 Once thawed, a turkey is completely safe to fry.
 Just be sure to remove the neck and giblets from the inside of the turkey.